vincentarelbundock/Rdatasets/doc/Ecdat/rst/bankingCrises.rst

 This file was created using the following command:

-``bankingCrises <- readFinancialCrisisFiles(FinancialCrisisFiles)``
+``bankingCrises`` <- ``readFinancialCrisisFiles(FinancialCrisisFiles)``

-This is documented further in the help file for ``readFinancialCrisisFiles``.
+HOWEVER: This function was in ``Ecfun`` 0.2-3 but was removed in 0.2-4.

-This is an update of a subset of the data used to create Figure 10.1.
+It used ``gdata::read.xls``, and ``gdata`` users were informed that ``gdata`` might be removed from CRAN, and any package that used it would also be removed.
+It seemed that the database that this function was designed to read may not have been updated, which suggested that it made sense to remove this function, because it there may not be any further need for it.

+This dataset is an update of a subset of the data used to create Figure 10.1.
 Capital Mobility and the Incidence of Banking Crises, All Countries, 1800-2008, Reinhart and Rogoff (2009, p.
 156).

 The general upward trend visible in a plot of these data may be attributed to at least two different factors: